-They are usually caused by the wear of the bones over time or due to an underlying condition called osteoarthritis .
+The wear of the bones usually causes them over time or due to an underlying condition called osteoarthritis.

 Generally, they are asymptomatic and, therefore, can not be diagnosed for years.

-In general, they do not require any treatment and any treatment, if necessary, depends solely on the effect that the osteophytes have on the body of an individual.
+In general, they do not require any treatment and any treatment, if necessary, depends solely on the effect that the osteophytes have on an individual’s body.

-If the painful symptoms of the osteophytes are reducing the quality of life of the patient, having a clear definition of the condition can give the knowledge and tranquility that is needed to start an effective treatment plan.
+If the painful symptoms of the osteophytes reduce the patient’s quality of life, having a clear definition of the condition can give the knowledge and tranquility needed to start an effective treatment plan.

-The denomination of “bony spurs”, does not adapt to the form of the affection since in fact they are not sharp nor have a spur, these are smooth growths of additional bone.
+The denomination of “bony spurs” does not adapt to the form of the affection since they are not sharp nor have a spur; these are smooth growths of additional bone.

 Osteophytes can have detrimental effects on the health and function of the spine.

 The body produces osteophytes in response to a degenerated spine.

 These bony spurs can infringe the foraminal spaces through which the spinal nerves pass and cause painful nerve compression.

 Wear and tear over time and osteoarthritis are the leading causes of bone spurs or osteophytes.